Captain Peralta: Plot

+In the cold open, Boyle grows a goatee that the rest of the squad is disgusted by.
+Holt has Terry and Jake forcibly shave it off him.

 Jake's (Andy Samberg) father, Captain Roger Peralta (Bradley Whitford), an airline pilot, comes to visit him and he's ecstatic to spend time with him.
 During dinner, Roger reveals that he's facing a drugs charge in Canada due to pills appearing in his baggage and that's why he's visiting Jake.

 Jake decides to help his dad and flies to Drummondville Airport with Boyle (Joe Lo Truglio) and Scully (Joel McKinnon Miller), who's fluent in French.
 At arrival, Roger is taken into custody by the police after pills are found in his apartment.
 After investigating one of his exes, Jake finds that one of them framed Roger after she discovered Roger's affair with another woman.
 Roger is freed, but is unable to attend his celebration at a bar.
 Jake finally confronts him for his absence throughout his life, deeming him an irresponsible father.

 Meanwhile, Holt (Andre Braugher) gives Amy (Melissa Fumero), Rosa (Stephanie Beatriz), Gina (Chelsea Peretti) and Terry (Terry Crews) a brain-teaser, and anyone who solves it will earn two tickets for a Beyoncé concert.
 Despite their best efforts, no one manages to solve it.
 Gina and Rosa find out that Holt does not even know the answer, something he confesses to, as the brain-teaser was done 20 years ago by his former commanding officer whom he planned to meet.
 After taking Gina's advice of showing his job position, Holt gives her the tickets.